-H George informed the Committee that South Yorkshire would receive a 3% share of the national Adult Education Budget (AEB) which equated to approximately £39.3m.
+H George informed the Committee that South Yorkshire would receive a 3% share of the Adult Education Budget (AEB) which equated to approximately £39.3m.
 The budget came with a number of statutory responsibilities which were included in an Annex to of the report.

-In addition to the AEB there was £2.79m of Adult Skills Offer funding which was ring-fenced for adults aged 24+ studying towards an approved Level 3 qualification.
+In addition to the AEB there was £2.79m of Adult Skills Offer funding which was ring-fenced for adults studying towards an approved Level 3 qualification.

-The Committee noted that the provider base is currently large and varied.
-It includes nine South Yorkshire based grant funded providers.
-In June 2020 the Education, Skills and Employability Board had decided that the grant funding arrangements should roll forward for these nine providers but not for other grant funded providers based outside South Yorkshire.
+The Committee noted that the provider base was large and varied.
+It included nine South Yorkshire based grant funded providers.
+In June 2020 the Education, Skills and Employability Board had decided that the grant funding arrangements should roll forward for these nine providers but not for other grant funded providers.
 This was part of the approach to rationalise the landscape.
-At the moment there are 347 providers which means there is a risk of additional work in terms of management and administration.
+At the moment there are 347 providers which meant a huge amount of additional work in terms of management and administration.
 The aim was to reduce these costs and secure greater accountability and outcomes.